Subscribe to our blog

 A great way to meet potential investors and VCs is to attend startup events—industry conferences, pitch competitions, meetups, etc. These events give you a chance to network with other startups, learn from successful founders, and meet investors face to face.

 As you scope out potential events, don’t limit yourself to popular events happening locally.
-It’s often worth looking outside your local market (yes, even if you’re in a major hub like Silicon Valley).
+It’s often worth looking outside of your local market (yes, even if you’re in a major hub like Silicon Valley).
 Besides expanding your opportunities to meet investors, getting out of your local bubble is good for gaining perspective.
 As Patrick Keefe, a partner at Build Ventures, shared with Atlantic Business: “You’ve got to get on a plane and spend time in the markets you are attacking.”

 Simple: You act.